SerenTera/dw-guide/README.md

 dwnotify - toggle screen notification

-dwparty - toggle whether to send number of circles for baldersnatch mech to party notice or not
+dwparty - toggle whether to send number of circles for baldersnatch mech to party notice or not (do not blame me if u get banned for this kinda shiet, its at ur own risk, this is default off.)

 ## Config
 ```